Incident in a Small Town: Plot

-Lily refuses to let Cobb use her rape as justification for a restraining order; she does not want her son knowing he was conceived in rape and thinking that she resented him.
+Lily refuses to let Cobb use her rape as justification for a restraining order; she does not want John knowing he was conceived in rape and thinking that she resented him.
 In court, Trenton insists that he just kissed Lily, who overreacted by swinging at him with a gardening claw.
-Believing Trenton’s account, the judge denies the restraining order.
+Believing Trenton’s account, Judge Greeves denies the restraining order.
 Outside the courtroom, Bell threatens to wipe the smirk off Trenton’s face and feebly attacks him.

-That night Lily comes to Cobb’s hotel room, with bruises on her face, saying that her father has been arrested for Trenton’s murder.
+That night Lily comes to Cobb’s hotel room, with bruises on her face, saying that Bell has been arrested for Trenton’s murder.
 Bell tells Cobb that he woke up to Lily screaming and arrived to see her unconscious; he swung the clothesline prop at Trenton, catching him on the head.
 Cobb is skeptical that right-handed Bell hit Trenton on the right side.
 Arguing to the jury, Cobb asserts that the older and weaker Bell had to strike the aggressive Trenton in self-defense.
-Prosecutor Madeline Harold describes Bell’s striking Trenton, unprovoked, after the failed injunction hearing.
+Prosecutor Madeleine Harold describes Bell’s striking Trenton, unprovoked, after the failed injunction hearing.

 Outside court, Cobb believes Bell is covering for Lily and refuses to continue his defense.
 In court Lily admits to killing Trenton, who attempted to sexually assault her, but she again refuses to disclose the prior rape.
 The prosecutor insists that Lily simply killed a man she hated.
 Cobb and Bell find an army witness to a past rape in France by Trenton, but the testimony is blocked because Lily would not know of that rape as justification for fear when she killed Trenton.

-John expresses guilt to Cobb that his defiance of his mother’s order to stay away from Trenton led to his death.
+John expresses guilt to Cobb that his defiance of Lily’s order to stay away from Trenton led to his death.
 When confronted by Cobb, John admits that he killed Trenton.
-He saw his mother strike at Trenton with the clothesline prop, but Trenton blocked the blow and then assaulted Lily.
+He saw Lily strike at Trenton with the clothesline prop, but Trenton blocked the blow and then assaulted Lily.
 As Trenton was lifting Lily’s skirt, John struck Trenton on the head with the clothes prop.

-In the trial judges’ chamber, John confesses to killing Trenton in his mother’s defense and his mother’s taking the blame.
-The judge dismisses the charges; the prosecutor’s office will not press charges, but the prosecutor insists that John get therapy.
+In Judge Greeves’ chamber, John confesses to killing Trenton in Lily’s defense and to her taking the blame.
+Greeves dismisses the charges; the prosecutor’s office will not press charges, but Madeleine insists that John get therapy.